3rd Movement (Emerson Quartet)

 This finale in C major is basically a sonata in form but is shorter than the first movement and more complex.
 It also displays augmentation and metrical techniques that Shostakovich would use in his later quartets.
 However the resolution is problematic because, having regained the tonic at the end of the development phase, it is lost during the recapitulation.
 Only at the very end of the coda is resolution finally achieved with the movement ending triumphantly on C major.

 This quartet with its four movements, a sonata in C followed by a slow movement and then a scherzo, and concluding with another sonata also in C, is classical in form.
 As such it is an easy introduction to the remaining quartets, although not typical of them.
 Like Prokofiev's first symphony, 'the Classical', it is a piece of exquisite perfection.
 Emotional depth will come in later works.
-For me Shostakovich's First Quartet is reminiscent of those sugary, alabaster busts of Mozart so often seen in the living-rooms of my childhood which made me suspicious, until I heard the G-minor quintet, of Mozart's depth.7
+For me Shostakovich's First Quartet is reminiscent of those sugary, alabaster busts of Mozart so often seen in the living-rooms of my childhood which made me suspicious, until I heard the G-minor quintet, of Mozart's depth.6

 On the 27 July 1938 Shostakovich wrote a letter to Ivan Ivanovich Sollertinsky a historian and critic of the performing arts and literature and a leading figure in the cultural life of Leningrad.
 Sollertinsky was Shostakovich’s closest confident from 1927 until his death in 1944.
-In his letter he wrote8:
+In his letter he wrote7:

 I have also completed my quartet, the beginning of which I played to you.
 In the process of composition I regrouped in mid-stream.
 The first movement became the last, the last first.
 Four movements in all.
 It didn’t turn out particularly well.
 But, you know, it’s hard to compose well.
 One has to know how.

 The statement about reorganising is interesting.
 With the two outer movements reversed the quartet gives a different, less optimistic impression.
 It would have then started with the confident Allegro and gradually become less up-beat only to end morendo.
 What caused Shostakovich to change the order of the movements remains unknown.
-It could have been for artistic reasons or because he felt the more uplifting ending was better suited for an era of 'Socialist Realism'9.
+It could have been for artistic reasons or because he felt the more uplifting ending was better suited for an era of 'Socialist Realism'.

 Although the simplicity of the C major key is appropriate for the mood of the quartet, it is tempting, retrospectively, to read more into the choice.
 His other great cycles, the 24 Preludes, opus.
 34, and the 24 Preludes and Fugues, opus 87, both start with an innocent-sounding composition in C major and then using this unadorned root branch off into the complexities of other tonalities.
 But it seems unlikely that Shostakovich planned at this stage a cycle of quartets.
 Indeed the first quartet is separated from the second by six years, so it would appear that, at this stage, Shostakovich had not yet developed the affinity for the genre which was to become so obvious in his later years.